-Every Twilio SMS has a Status value which describes the current state of the message.
-When sending SMS here is the typical sequence of Status values:
+Every Twilio SMS or MMS message request has a status value which describes the current state of the message.
+Here are the most common message statuses, and their meanings.

-acceptedwill be the first status Twilio returns, indicating that Twilio accepts the request and will soon determine the optimal 'From' phone number for the message.
+Accepted: For messages where a messaging service is used as the sending party, this status indicates that Twilio has accepted your request, and will soon determine the optimal 'From' phone number for the message.

-sendingA short time later Twilio starts the process of dispatching your message to the nearest upstream carrier in the SMS network.
+Sending: Twilio has started the process of dispatching your message request to the nearest upstream carrier.

 delivered, or even